 |#||Type||Name||Region/Country||Product Category||Latam Visits/month|

-Mercado Libre is the largest online marketplace in Latin America, with 642 million visits per month.
-It is one of only two pure-play online marketplaces on the list.
-The much smaller Linio marketplace is the only other that does not sell products in its own right.
+Mercado Libre is the largest online marketplace in Latin America, with 668 million visits per month.
+It is one of only four pure-play online marketplaces on the list.
+The Shopee, Linio and eBay marketplaces are the only others that do not sell products themselves and they have a much smaller presence in Latin America than Mercado Libre.

-Amazon is third on the list, due to its operations in Mexico and Brazil.
-This makes it a significant player in Latin American ecommerce, but not on the scale of Mercado Libre which has more than five times Amazon’s traffic.
+Amazon is second on the list, due to its operations in Mexico and Brazil.
+This makes it a significant player in Latin American ecommerce, but not on the scale of Mercado Libre which has almost four times Amazon’s traffic.

-The list is completed by Brazilian sporting goods retailer and marketplace Netshoes, Spanish-language marketplace Linio, global flash-sale website Wish, and European fashion retailer Privalia.
+The list is completed by Brazilian sporting goods retailer and marketplace Netshoes, which also owns fashion retailer Zattini, Chilean department store chain Falabella, Spanish-language marketplace Linio, global marketplace eBay, and European fashion retailer Privalia.

 Mercado Libre in Latin America